 To meet your super obligations and help avoid potential penalties, transition to a clearing house that meets SuperStream standards, like the no-cost Employer Portal1 solution.

-Steps to take if you currently use the ATO's SBSCH, and how to prepare for the transition
+Steps to take if you were using the ATO's SBSCH

 1. Choose an alternative